guusdk/httpfileuploadcomponent/README.md

     $ java -jar httpfileuploadcomponent-1.0-jar-with-dependencies.jar --help
     usage: arguments
+            --announcedWebContextRoot <arg>   The context root that is to be used by the end users (when different
+                                              from webContextRoot).
+Defaults to
+                                              webContextRoot value.
             --announcedWebHost <arg>          The hostname or IP address that is to be used by the end users (when different from webHost).
 Defaults to
                                               the webHost address.
-            --announcedWebPort <arg>       The TCP port number that is to be used by the end users (when different from webPort).
-Defaults to the webPort
+            --announcedWebPort <arg>          The TCP port number that is to be used by the end users (when
+                                              different from webPort).
+Defaults to
-                                           value.
+                                              the webPort value.
             --announcedWebProtocol <arg>      The Protocol that is to be used by the end users.
 Defaults to http
             --domain <arg>                    The domain that will be used for the component with the XMPP domain.
             --fileRepo <arg>                  Store files in a directory provided by the file system.
-Provide the desired
+Provide the
-                                           path as a value.
+                                              desired path as a value.
 Path must exist.
          -h,--help                            Displays this help text.
             --maxFileSize <arg>               The maximum allowed size per file, in bytes.
 Use -1 to disable file size limit.
-Defaults to 5242880 (five MB).
+Defaults to 5242880
+                                              (five MB).
-            --sharedSecret <arg>           The shared secret, that authenticates this component with the XMPP domain.
+            --sharedSecret <arg>              The shared secret, that
+                                              authenticates this component with
+                                              the XMPP domain.
-            --tempFileRepo                 Store files in the temporary directory provided by the file system.
+            --tempFileRepo                    Store files in the temporary
+                                              directory provided by the file
+                                              system.
+            --webContextRoot <arg>            The context root of the web server through which the web frontend will
+                                              be made avialable.
+Defaults to '/',
+                                              the root context.
             --webHost <arg>                   The hostname or IP address on which the webserver will be ran.
+Defaults
-Defaults to an arbitrary, non-local address of this
+                                              to an arbitrary, non-local address
-                                           machine.
+                                              of this machine.
             --webPort <arg>                   The TCP port number of the webserver.
 Defaults to 12121.
             --xmppHost <arg>                  The FQDN or IP address (not XMPP domain name) of the XMPP domain that this component will connect to.
-Defaults to
+                                              Defaults to 'localhost'.
-                                           'localhost'.
             --xmppPort <arg>                  The TCP port number on the xmppHost, to which a connection will be made.
                                               Defaults to 5275.